 “I’m not at all worried about your chest pain.
 You probably overexerted yourself and strained a muscle.
 My suspicion that this is coming from your heart is about zero.”

-I sometimes think that, during the years I’ve been writing about women’s heart disease research, diagnostics and treatment, I’ve heard it all when it comes to women being under-diagnosed and under-treated (yes, sometimes under-treated even when appropriately diagnosed!)
+I sometimes think that, during the years I’ve been writing about women’s heart disease research, diagnostics, treatment or outcomes, I’ve heard it all when it comes to women being under-diagnosed and under-treated (yes, sometimes under-treated even when appropriately diagnosed!)
 I thought I was unshockable by now.
 But a study published in the journal, Women’s Health Issues (WHI) was indeed a shocker.(1) .
 Continue reading “Fewer lights/sirens when a woman heart patient is in the ambulance”→

 Imagine the reaction from Emergency Department staff to the woman I met at my Mayo Clinic training, the one who had been sent home from Emergency three days in a row despite her complaints of increasingly distressing cardiac symptoms.
 Each time she arrived there, she clearly declared the following to the Emergency physician, who continued to repeatedly dismiss her concerns: